 I taught in the school system for over nine years, working with children from Kindergarten to Grade 12.
 I served in the regular classroom and as a Certified Special Education Teacher, teaching many students with exceptionalities.
-I also worked with students who displayed behavioural difficulties.
+I also worked with students and adults who displayed behavioural difficulties.
 I came to see kids' anxiety and the sad, false stories so many children had of themselves.

 You Have Strength.
 I believe in a strength-based approach that authentically celebrates each person's innate worth and skills.
 I have a background in helping children, teens, and adults address wounds, distorted thinking, and behaviours in their lives that have negatively impacted them.
 For many people, it is profoundly important to acknowledge and understand the impact of their wounds, and then strategically utilize their found strength to form new behaviours and move forward.